 You can also consider EMS which stands for Electrical Muscle Stimulator.
 This device has can be used if you suffer from muscle spasms, poor blood circulation, and muscle atrophy.
 Both EMS and TENS function similarly.
 If you are unable to find a TENS unit, or don’t want to deal with the hassle of another electronic device, stock up on lidocaine patches.
 These patches can be used for a wide variety of pain conditions, and offer quick acting relief for up to two hours.

 If you find relief from CBD products but are concerned about them being confiscated by TSA, don’t fear!
 As long as your products contain exclusively CBD and is in a container compliant with TSA regulations, it shouldn’t be an issue.

 Psychological suffering takes many forms for those living with chronic pain.
-For some, it is the anxiety of waiting for the inevitable pain flair up to strike.
-For others, depression sets as they struggle to escape negative thought patterns.
-It isn’t uncommon to slip into these type of thought patterns, but they do have the potential to increase your perception of pain.
+For some, it is the anxiety of waiting for an inevitable pain flair-up to strike.
+For others, depression sets in as they struggle to escape negative thought patterns.
+It isn’t uncommon to slip into these type of thought patterns, but it is important to keep in mind that your thoughts have the power influence your perception of pain.

 Secondly, we all know and appreciate the power of distraction when traveling!
 Music, movies, and Netflix are great, but take distraction to the next level with guided meditation and subliminal hypnotics.
 We provide our Residential patients with an MP3 player loaded with a variety of audio tracks that can be used for just this purpose.
 The five essential categories we use include Relieve Stress and Anxiety, Relaxation, Insomnia, Pain Relief, and Self Healing.
 You can find all these audio tracks and more for purchase at Potentials Unlimited.